Growing Cilantro Hydroponically : How Easy is it?

 Make sure you don’t starve your plants as this will stress them and cause them to bolt.

-The leaves can be harvested as microgreens after a few weeks, as the plants have developed two to four leaves.
+The leaves of cilantro can be harvested as microgreens after a few weeks, as the plants have developed two to four leaves.

 The main leaves can be harvested at about a 5 week period and again at an 8 week period, after which the crop is finished.